PECE-project/drupal-pece/src/docs/source/docs/groups.md

 4. Note that in order to create a group as a child of another group, you should select the Parent Group in the Group Audience field.

 5. Save the group.
 You are now the group administrator.
-See [*How do I add a person to a group or manage group memberships?*](#how-do-i-add-a-person-to-a-group-or-manage-group-memberships)

 Steps to Join a Group